KrebitDAO/krb-docs/README.md

 **Both users and attestators are rewarded when users register the Verifiable Credential on-chain in the $KRB Token ethereum smart contract.**

+Verifiable Credentials can be revoked by an Issuer, they can expire, and also be deleted by the credential subject.
+In all these cases both the issuer and subject rewards are also burnt.

 Learn more:

 - [Get Verified](get_verified#claim-credentials)